 The Geneen Institute hosted Bentley's third Next Generation ESG Workshop for PhD students, at EuroMed Management School in Marseilles, France.
 It is sponsored by the Bentley Alliance for Ethics and Social Responsibility through a grant by the State Street Foundation.
 Faculty experts include Monika Winn, Andrew Millington and Ann Buchholtz (see photo at right).

 The Geneen Institute hosted a conversation with Geneen Fellows Kip Holderness and Michele Jurgens who presented their research in progress, related to the Geneen Institute summer research partnership.

 The Geneen Institute hosted Cary Krosinsky, vice president of Trucost, on October 1, 2010.
 Krosinsky spoke on “Sustainability as a positive driver of value for corporations."
 Trucost helps organizations measure and manage the environmental impacts associated with their own operations, supply chains and investment portfolios.
 It has partnered with Newsweek as its quantitative partner for its “Green Rankings” released every October.
 The project analyzes the environmental performance of America’s 500 largest organizations.

 The Geneen Institute hosted Dr. Jana Hranaiova, chief deputy economist at the Office of Research and Analysis at the Public Company Accounting Oversight Board (PCAOB).
 She discussed the impact of inspections on client turnover in small companies.
 More information is available here.

 November 18, 2009

-Bentley's PhD students and the Copenhagen Business School discussed comparative approaches to corporate social responsibility in Europe and the United States.
+Bentley's PhD students and members of the facult at the Copenhagen Business School discussed comparative approaches to corporate social responsibility in Europe and the United States.

 May 18 to 19, 2009